dku-plant-futures/dku-plant-futures.github.io/_posts/2024-08-23-vegetarian-survival-guide.markdown

 Western-Style Vegan Food
 ------------------------

 For Western vegan options like vegan burgers, Beyond Meat burgers are available on JD.
-Additionally, the WeChat mini-app ButlerWhite and Epermarket offer a range of products, including vegan burgers, bread, and spreads.
+Additionally, the WeChat mini-app Butler & White and Epermarket offer a range of products, including vegan burgers, bread, and spreads.

 Common Chinese Vegetarian Food
 ==============================